vlinga2/Vignan_Linga_441_HW1/README.md

 Two broker policies which differ by cloudlets(Mapper,Reeducer) execution. policies are as follows:

+*brokerPolicy1 :
-*brokerPolicy1 : * setMappers(),setReducers() - Receives mappers,Reducers but submits only mappers for execution, holds reducers.
+* setMappers(),setReducers() - Receives mappers,Reducers but submits only mappers for execution, holds reducers.
 * MAP_RED_RATIO a constant ratio which defines no.of mappers that must be allocated to a reducer.
-                 * doMapRedAllocation()       - based on this ratio, mappers are allocated to random reducer before start of the simulation. if less no. of mappers are allocated to a reducer than the MAP_RED_RATIO, then it involves a little RESOURCE WASTAGE COST which will be added to the reducer after it's execution.
+* doMapRedAllocation()       - based on this ratio, mappers are allocated to random reducer before start of the simulation.if less no. of mappers are allocated to a reducer than the MAP_RED_RATIO,then it involves a little RESOURCE WASTAGE COST which will be added to the reducer after it's execution.
-                 * setMapperFinishListener()  - adds on finish listener to all the mappers so that it's corresponding reducer will be submitted to the broker iff it's associated mappers are done.
-                 -> In short, Mapper to Redcuer allocation will be done based on the ratio and reducer starts executing iff all of it's
+* setMapperFinishListener()  - adds on finish listener to all the mappers so that it's corresponding reducer will be submitted to the broker iff it's associated mappers are done. -> In short, Mapper to Redcuer allocation will be done based on the ratio and reducer starts executing iff all of it's
                     associated mappers are done executing.

+*brokerPolicy2 :
-*brokerPolicy2 : * setMappers(),setReducers() - Receives mappers,Reducers but submits only mappers for execution, holds reducers.
+* setMappers(),setReducers() - Receives mappers,Reducers but submits only mappers for execution, holds reducers.
 * processEvent() - overrided superclass DatacenterBroker's method to know about cloudlet processing stage. a reducer will be submitted if (MAP_RED_RATIO) no. of mappers finish executing in the same host. if all mappers got finished, there might be few reducers left as corresponding mappers were executed on different hosts.
-In that case a slight DELAY to those mappers will be added.
-                 -> In short, each time if a host executes MAP_RED_RATIO no. of mappers, a reducer will be submitted to broker.
+In that case a slight DELAY to those mappers will be added.-> In short, each time if a host executes MAP_RED_RATIO no. of mappers, a reducer will be submitted to broker.

 5th step in HW :
 *program_services : * 3 datacenters each for diff. mix of policies. policies are as follows
 * Division of servies:
 * SAAS - cloudlet config.
 * PAAS - cloudlet config + cloudlet scheduler policy
 * IAAS - DataCenter characteristics such as vm allocation policy.
 * FAAS - (code snippet) cloudlet length
 * 3 Datacenters and their services:
 * Datacenter 0 : for mix of services SAAS && FAAS.
 * Datacenter 1 : for mix of services PAAS && FAAS.
 * Datacenter 2 : for IAAS.
 * Takes input from user for few customizations like
-                      1)cloudlet Scheduler
-                      2)cloudlet configurations ( length,file size and pes count)
-                      3)Vm Allocation Policy.
+1)cloudlet Scheduler 2)cloudlet configurations ( length,file size and pes count) 3)Vm Allocation Policy.
                     * Based on the response received, user's cloudlets will be allocated to that respective Datacenter.